RogerSelwyn/O365-HomeAssistant/README.md

   * Please ensure that you have set "Default client type" to Yes in your Azure app under Authentication ![Default client type img](https://user-images.githubusercontent.com/17211264/72337364-ba936a80-36c2-11ea-834d-2af9b84a8bba.png)
 * **Application {x} is not configured as a multi-tenant application.**
   * In your azure app go to Manifest, find the key "signInAudience", change its value to "AzureADandPersonalMicrosoftAccount"
+* **Platform error sensor.office365calendar - No module named '{x}'**
+  * This is a known home assistant issue, all that's needed to fix this should be another restart of your home assistant server.
+If this does not work, please try installing the component in this order:

+    1\.
+Install the component.
+    2\.
+Restart home assistant.
+    3\.
+Then add the sensor to your configuration.yaml
+    4\.
+Restart home assistant again.

 **_Please note that any changes made to your Azure app settings takes a few minutes to propagate.
-Please wait around 5 minutes between changes to your settings and any auth attemps from Home Assistant
+Please wait around 5 minutes between changes to your settings and any auth attemps from Home Assistant_**